Cairi-S/Welcome-Foolish-Mortals/README.md

 *Logo*

-- Hover over logo and ensure there is no discernable change to the logo other than the pointer turning to a hand and the text changing color.
+- Hover over the logo and ensure there is no discernable change to the logo other than the pointer turning to a hand and the text changing color.

-- Click logo and ensure it links to the Home page.
+- Click the logo and ensure it links to the Home page.

 *Navigation Bar*

 - Repeated steps listed above.

-- Click on the mute sound icon and check it toggles between sound on and off icons.
+- Click on the mute sound icon and check it toggles between sound on and sound muted icons.

-- Start game and click the sound icon to ensure the sound toggles on and off as icon is pressed.
+- Start the game and click the sound icon to ensure the sound toggles on and off as the icon is pressed.

-- Expand and reduce screen size to make sure the logo and navbar become centered and stack at the appropriate breakpoints.
+- Expand and reduce the screen size to make sure the logo and navbar become centered and stack at the appropriate breakpoints.

 *Navigation bar modal (Rules modal)*